Göteborg Landvetter Airport: Bus

-The airport is served by several shuttle services offered by different private bus companies, such as Flygbussarna (most frequent), Vy bus4you and Flixbus (cheapest).
+The airport is served by several shuttle services offered by different private bus companies, such as Flygbussarna, Vy bus4you and Flixbus.
 Rides between the airport and the Nils Ericson Terminal, located next to the Central train station take about 30 minutes, while rides connecting with the Korsvägen hub are approximately 20 minutes long.

 Västtrafik, Gothenburg's public transport agency, also operates the bus line 612 between the airport and the Landvetter village bus station, where further connections to both Gothenburg and Borås can be made.

-Flixbus and bus4you also offer the shuttle services, albeit less frequently, between Borås and Jönköping central stations, about 1 h 40 min and 1 h 45 min away, respectively.
+Flixbus and bus4you also offer the shuttle services, albeit less frequently, between Borås and Jönköping central stations, at least 30 min and 1 h 40 min away, respectively.

 Road

 The road distance to Gothenburg is 25 km and to Borås 40 km, both via the Riksväg 40 motorway.
 There are 7,300 parking spaces at the airport.

 The airport is accessible on foot and bicycle too.
 There is a bike path most of the way from Gothenburg, through the villages Landvetter and Härryda.
 The forest and hiking trails reach up to the far side of P6 long-term parking area.